Project managers spend up to 20 hours weekly on admin tasks. Generative AI in project management can change that.

 Kraken used Termina.ai, a generative AI platform, to rapidly ingest and analyze operations data, customer retention figures, and financial performance in hours, not weeks.

-Implementing generative AI in project management is exciting, but let’s not pretend it’s all smooth sailing.
+Implementing generative AI is exciting, but let’s not pretend it’s all smooth sailing.
 Below, we debunk the common misconceptions and share tactical strategies to help you avoid the pitfalls many teams face.

 Reality: If your data is disorganized, GenAI won't perform as expected.